Lobbying Tips from MACo

 It is also important to establish personal relationships with members of the legislative staff.
 It is important to know key members of the legislative fiscal information staff and bill writing staff.

-V. Give Legislators the Credit
+5. Give Legislators Credit

 Thank legislators for their work on your bills, even if they were not successful.
-Write them thank you notes, and acknowledge their help in public.
+Write them thank you notes and acknowledge their help in public.
 Appear to testify and support the legislator when your bill is being heard.
 Be flexible if amendments need to be added.
 Do not adopt the “If I can’t have it all I don’t want any” attitude.

-VI.
-Do Not Burn Bridges
+6. Do Not Burn Bridges

 There are many issues that come up during legislative sessions.
 A particular legislator may be on the county side on one issue and against it on another.
 Be careful not to scold a legislator too much if s/he is against you on a particular issue.
 S/he may support you on the next issue – but not if s/he has suffered much of your wrath.

-VII.
-Establish Good Communication with MACo Staff
+7. Establish Good Communication with MACo Staff

 Effective communication with association staff is a must.
 Let them know if and when you will be available to testify.
 Ask questions if you are uncertain about a bill.
-MACo’s primary method to keep you informed during the legislature is the MACo Alert.
-The Alert is mailed weekly to your office.
-Read it and keep up to date.
-Things change very quickly during the session.

-VIII.
-Involve Other County Officials
+8. Involve Other County Officials

 Coordinate your legislative efforts with your other county elected officials.
 Stand up and support their bills and ask them to return the favor.

-IX.
-Develop Media Relationships
+9. Develop Media Relationships

 The importance of developing good personal and professional relationships with members of the media who cover the legislature cannot be overstated.
 It is very important to be accessible to reporters covering the legislature and even more important to know how to respond to their questions.
 How you respond to questions from representatives of the media can have a tremendous impact on how your position is related to the public.
 Like relationships with members of the legislature, relationships with members of the media are based on trust and respect and are developed over long periods of time.

-X. Stick With MACo Policy
+10. Stick with MACo Policy